 Jeffrey J. Kraws.
 Mr. Kraws has been a member of the Company's Board of Directors since January of 2006, and was appointed independent, non-executive Chairman of the Board in May 2012.
 Since 2003, Mr. Kraws has served as Chief Executive Officer and co-founder of Crystal Research Associates and CRA Advisors, and since February 2012, he has served as partner and co-founder of TopHat Capital, LLC.
-From August 2016 through January 2021, Mr. Kraws served as the Co-President of Ra Medical Systems Inc. (NYSE: RMED), a medical device company.
+Since November 9, 2021, Mr. Kraws has served as the Chief Executive Officer of GridIron Bionutrients, Inc. From August 2016 through January 2021, Mr. Kraws served as the Co-President of Ra Medical Systems Inc. (NYSE: RMED), a medical device company.
 Mr. Kraws is a partner at Grannus Securities Pty Ltd. (an Australian based private equity fund) since November 2015.
 Mr. Kraws is a partner of PDK Healthcare Innovations LLC.
 He also consults and assists in management of private companies through his private practice.
-Well-known and respected on Wall Street, Mr. Kraws has received some of the most prestigious awards in the industry.
+Mr. Kraws has received some of the most prestigious awards in the industry.
 Among other awards, he was given a "5-Star Rating" in 2001 by Zacks and was ranked the number one analyst among all pharmaceutical analysts for stock performance in 2001 by Starmine.com.
-Prior to founding Crystal Research Associates, Mr. Kraws served as co-president of The Investor Relations Group (IRG), a firm representing primarily under-followed, small-capitalization companies.
+Prior to founding Crystal Research Associates, Mr. Kraws served as co-president of The Investor Relations Group (IRG), a firm representing primarily under-followed, smallcapitalization companies.
 Previously, Mr. Kraws served as a managing director of healthcare research for Ryan Beck & Co. and as director of research/senior pharmaceutical analyst and managing director at Gruntal & Co., LLC (prior to its merger with Ryan Beck & Company).
-Mr. Kraws also has industry experience, having been responsible for competitive analyst at Nationsbanc Montgomery Securities, BT Alex Brown & Sons, and Buckingham Research.
+Mr. Kraws served as managing director of the healthcare research group and senior pharmaceutical analyst at First Union Securities (formerly EVEREN Securities); as senior U.S. pharmaceutical analyst for the Swedish-Swiss conglomerate Asea Brown Boveri; and as managing director and president of the Brokerage/Investment Banking operation of ABB Aros Securities, Inc. He also served as senior pharmaceutical analyst at Nationsbanc Montgomery Securities, BT Alex Brown & Sons, and Buckingham Research.
 Mr. Kraws also has industry experience, having been responsible for competitive analysis within the treasury group at Bristol-Myers-Squibb Company.
-During 2006 through February of 2007, Mr. Kraws served as our vice President of Business Development, on a part-time basis.
-Since December 2013, Mr. Kraws serves on the
+During 2006 through February of 2007, Mr. Kraws served as our Vice President of Business Development, on a part-time basis.
+Since December 2013, Mr. Kraws serves on the board of directors of Avivagen Inc. (TSX:VIV) and from 2013 until 2020 served on the board of directors of Saleen Automotive, Inc. (OTC Pink: SLNN).
+He holds an M.B.A. from Cornell University and a B.S. degree from State University of New York - Buffalo.
+Mr. Kraws brings a strong business background to us, having worked as a pharmaceutical analyst for over 22 years.

-Mr. Kraws brings to the Board significant strategic, business and financial experience related to the business and financial issues facing pharmaceutical companies.
+Mr. Kraws brings to the Board of Directors significant strategic, business and financial experience related to the business and financial issues facing pharmaceutical companies.
 Mr. Kraws has a broad understanding of the operational, financial and strategic issues facing pharmaceutical companies.
 His healthcare experience, executive and leadership experience further qualify him as a member of the Board.